saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 **[Module 1 Project Folder](https://github.com/walkerlj0/Selenium_Course_Example_Code/blob/master/java/Mod1/1.06/src/test/java/companyname/TestLogin.java)**

-Negative
-: **Check driver path and browser version–** If your tests aren't running correctly, double check that the `System.setProperty("webdriver.chrome.driver")` has the full path to where you installed the chromedriver, and that the `browserOptions.setCapability("browserVersion", "XX.0");` matches the version of both the browser you have on your computer, and the version of the chromedriver you installed.

 ### Run a Test with IntelliJ

 IntelliJ is a comprehensive tool that allows you to work with Maven, JUnit4, Github, and many other dependencies all from the same window.
 It allows you to debug and run portions of a test, see which branch you are on in Github, manage project files, and much more.
 If you aren’t familiar, you can [learn more here](https://www.jetbrains.com/help/idea/guided-tour-around-the-user-interface.html).

-#### Video
+#### Video- How to Run a Test

 Follow the instructions here in [2.05_IntelliJ_Tests](https://drive.google.com/file/d/1FlQ75pcOR37FEMCPKQEk6SeihA6d_Z1f/view?usp=sharing) to learn how to run a test with the IntelliJ UI

 ![https://drive.google.com/file/d/1FlQ75pcOR37FEMCPKQEk6SeihA6d_Z1f/preview](https://drive.google.com/file/d/1FlQ75pcOR37FEMCPKQEk6SeihA6d_Z1f/view?usp=sharing)

+Negative
+: **Check driver path and browser version–** If your tests aren't running correctly, double check that the `System.setProperty("webdriver.chrome.driver")` has the full path to where you installed the chromedriver, and that the `browserOptions.setCapability("browserVersion", "XX.0");` matches the version of both the browser you have on your computer, and the version of the chromedriver you installed.

 <!-- ------------------------ -->